 So, for you unlucky ducks where cilantro leaves tastes like soap, do not fear the ground coriander!

-How do you make a really great fish taco sauce?
+How to make fish taco sauce

 Fish taco sauce is easily whipped up with just a whisk – no special blenders required!
 Whisk together mayo and sour cream until smooth.
 Then add the spices and mix thoroughly.
 Let rest in the fridge for at least an hour, to let all the flavors blend into tasty goodness.